 Landers and his wife, Rachel, live in Anderson.
 Together they have three children, two at home and the oldest currently serving in the US Military.

 Sydney Ehmke is a certified Family Nurse Practitioner who has been practicing in the Indianapolis area for over 20 years.
 Completing her training at IU School of Nursing and Indiana Wesleyan, Syd has always advocated for the underserved as evidenced by the programs she developed to serve her patients.
 In addition to providing patient care and other activities, she has administered programs, and has become involved with the business side of healthcare, receiving her MBA from Butler University in 2011.
 Syd believes in preventing illness before it requires treatment, and coaches her patients and staff with those same ideals.
 The proud mother of three, Syd and her husband enjoy family activities, outdoor adventures, and traveling everywhere.

 Dr. Karen Iseminger, PhD, ANP-BC, FNP, is an adult and family nurse practitioner with Aspire Indiana Health, a tenured professor of nursing and an affiliated professor with the Center for Aging and Community at the University of Indianapolis.
-She received her PhD is from SUNY in Buffalo, MA in philosophy with an emphasis on healthcare ethics.
+She received her PhD from SUNY in Buffalo, MA in philosophy with an emphasis on healthcare ethics.
 Dr. Iseminger has 18 publications in which she champions her interests in “quality of life”, “nursing presence”, and “moral courage”.
-She employs these concepts in her practice, teaching and research by promoting patient-centered holistic care especially for vulnerable populations.
+She employs these concepts in her practice, teaching, and research by promoting patient-centered holistic care especially for vulnerable populations.
 As a founding member of the Indiana Patient Preferences Coalition, she championed POLST/POST legislation to Indiana.
-She provides and ethics and patient advocacy consultation service to the NRG (nrgoncology.org), a division of the National Cancer Institute.
+She provides ethics and patient advocacy consultation service to the NRG (nrgoncology.org), a division of the National Cancer Institute.